Dorsey Burnette: The Burnette Brothers

 It was sheer bravado that enabled the Burnette Brothers to have their first major breakthrough as songwriters.
-On arriving in Los Angeles, Joe Campbell bought a copy of "A Map to the Stars", which showed the location of the then teen idol Ricky Nelson's home.
+On arriving in Los Angeles, Joe Campbell bought a copy of "A Map to the Stars", which showed the location of teen idol Ricky Nelson's home.
 In an effort to get their songs to him, the Burnettes and Campbell sat on the steps of the star's home until they could get a meeting with him.
 This persistence worked, and Nelson was impressed with their work, and he recorded "Believe What You Say", "It's Late" and "Waitin' in School".
 Other artists on Imperial Records, Nelson's label, such as Roy Brown, who covered the brothers' "Hip Shakin' Baby", benefited from their songwriting abilities, and this led to their signing a recording contract with Imperial.

-As the Burnette Brothers, Dorsey and Johnny had a single release on the Imperial label, "Warm Love"/"My Honey" (Imperial X5509), released on May 5, 1958.
-It did not make the charts.
-In 1961, they had two instrumentals releases on the small Infinity and Gothic labels.
-The first single "Green Grass of Texas"/"Bloody River" (Infinity INX-001) was released on February 20, 1961.
-The second single "Rockin' Johnny Home"/"Ole Reb" (Gothic GOX-001) was released on May 29, 1961.
-Both singles were released under the name The Texans.
-Another instrumental, "Lonely Island"/"Green Hills" (Liberty 55460), under the name The Shamrocks, appeared on Liberty Records on June 6, 1962.
-"Green Grass of Texas"/"Bloody River" was re-released in February 1965 on the Vee-Jay label (VJ 658), again under the name of The Texans.